thekayshawn/thekayshawn.github.io/src/content/project/devshot.md

 ---
-title: "☕ Devshot - Agency Portfolio"
+title: "☕ Devshot, Agency's Portfolio"
 snippet: "Devshot was my first freelance-based agency.
 The project was put on hold due to the pandemic."
 isDraft: false
 image: {